Jim Baird (politician): 2018

 Baird ran for Indiana's 4th congressional district in 2018.
 The seat was vacated by Todd Rokita in his unsuccessful run for U.S. Senate.
 Baird won the May 8 Republican primary and the November 6 general election.

 2020

 Baird was reelected in 2020 with 66.6% of the vote.

 2022

 Baird was reelected in 2022 with 68.2% of the vote.

+2024

+Baird was reelected in 2024 with 64.8% of the vote.

 Tenure

-Baird was the second-oldest member of the 116th Congress freshman class, after Democrat Donna Shalala, who was born in 1941.
+Baird was the second-oldest member of the 116th Congress freshman class, after Democrat and former Secretary of Health and Human Services Donna Shalala, who was born in 1941.

 Baird is one of three deployed Vietnam War veterans currently serving in the House, the others being Jack Bergman and Mike Thompson.

 Baird voted to provide Israel with support following 2023 Hamas attack on Israel.

 Baird was ranked the Republican Member of Congress with highest turnover of 2023—second most over all in the House—per LegiStorm's Worst Bosses Index, at three times the House average.

+In 2021, Baird was one of 30 Republicans who voted for the Farm Workforce Modernization Act, which would grant legal status to certain illegal immigrants working in agriculture and establish a pathway to permanent residency contingent on continued farm work.

+In 2026, Baird was a cosponsor of the DIGNIDAD Act, which proposes a pathway to legal status for up to 12 million illegal immigrants, paired with stricter border enforcement and mandatory work and restitution requirements.